SamuelPaiva/PangramChecker/README.md

 ![PangramChecker](Pictures/Desktop.png)

 3. Open your commandpromt and use the "cd" comand to navigate to your folder.
-Since my directory is located on my desktop, I have to type in these two comands:
+Since my folder is located on my desktop, I have to type in these two comands:

 ![PangramChecker](Pictures/comand.png)